LordZeusIsBack/A-Star-Visualization/README.md

 _This is the basic start screen_

 ![Pathfinding in Progress](screenshots/pathfinding-in-progress.png)
-_Here the algorithm is fincing the path tp the destination_
+_Here the algorithm is finding the path to the destination_

 ![Path Found](screenshots/path-found.png)
 _The shortest path was found by the algorithm and constructed on the pygame window_